 Unlike Netgear or Linksys, TP-Link doesn’t have any special name for its router configuration dashboard – but that doesn’t make it any less special.

 The key features of any respectable configuration dashboard are simplicity, tweakability, and how well the interface is laid out.
 The TP-Link C9 hits a checkmark on each one of those boxes, but doesn’t make a scene about it either.

-On the surface the software is unassuming, and uncomplicated.
-Wireless settings, network mapping features, and parental controls are easy to find, easy to manage, and perfect for any level technology user in the house to catch on quick.
-The advanced settings were also plentiful however, allowing us to dive into more nerdy features like QOS management, setting up a media server, and configuring access ports for our wireless printer.
+On the surface, the software is unassuming and uncomplicated.
+Wireless settings, network mapping features, and parental controls are easy to find, easy to manage, and perfect for any level technology user in the house to catch on quickly.
+The advanced settings were also plentiful, however, allowing us to dive into more nerdy features like QOS management, setting up a media server, and configuring access ports for our wireless printer.

 The TP-Link “Tether” app was also a welcome change with a clean, easy-to-understand interface and deep customization options if you’re logging in from the road.
 It’s not so intuitive that you would use it over a laptop or desktop from home, but still great if you’re on vacation but need to keep an eye on the parental controls while you’re gone.

 The TP-Link Archer C9 is $119.95.
 This is a price point where expectations aren’t high, and a router’s performance doesn’t necessarily have to be the absolute best of the best (given how much you spent on it).
 You plug it in and think “should be good for streaming and gaming, and that’s enough for me”, without expecting it to blow the doors off your devices anytime soon.

 All this in mind, you can imagine our surprise when the speeds posted below started rolling in.